dar-vin/graphql.github.io/site/learn/Learn-Schema.md

 scalar Date
 ```

-Then it's up to our implementation to define how that type should be serialized, deserialized, and validated.
+Then it's up to your implementation to define how that type should be serialized, deserialized, and validated.
 For example, you could specify that the `Date` type should always be serialized into an integer timestamp, and your client should know to expect that format for any date fields.

 ### Enumeration types